 How To Use Pomegranate In A Green Smoothie

 Pomegranate blends well with red grapes and other berries for flavor combination.
-Apple, pear and even banana make a great base for a pomegranate smoothie.
+Apple, pear, and banana make a creamy base for a pomegranate green smoothie.

 - 1 cup pomegranate juice

 - 2 large handfuls of raw baby spinach

 Calories: 295 | Fat: 0.7g | Protein: 5g | Carbohydrates: 73g | Calcium: 10% | Iron:3.2mg | Vitamin A: 89% | Vitamin C: 61%